Pathoschild/smapi-mod-dump/source/~atravita-mods/SpecialOrdersExtended/SpecialOrdersExtended/README.md

 2. Download this mod and unzip it into `Stardew Valley/Mods`.
 3. Run the game using SMAPI.

+### Configuration
+Run SMAPI at least once with this mod installed to generate the `config.json`, or use [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) to configure.

+* `SurpressUnnecessaryBoardUpdates` prevents the board from trying to update if it's not unlocked yet.
+Disable this if it causes issues.
+* `UseTagCache` will use a small internal cache to prevent recalculating tags often.
+* `AvoidRepeatingQiOrders` will cause completed Qi orders to never appear on the board UNLESS you've finished all of them.
+Primarily put this one in because I got tired of waiting for Danger in the Deep to show up.

 ### For modders:

 tl;dr Special orders are cached on Sunday night, making it hard to use CP tokens to control how Special Orders show up.
 I wanted to write a special order that would challenge you to gather a certain number of blackberries, and wrote this so that one special order would only show up in the one week in the year where it's actually, you know, possible.